 Just up the road from here is the Berlin Dungeons.
 The Dungeons franchise is popping up in cities all across Europe.
 We had previously been to the London Dungeons and the kids were mega keen to experience the Berlin Version.

-The concept is half history and half horror as you are taken through the gory history of Amsterdam on a 1-hour experience with actors, lighting displays, props and much more
+The concept is half history and half horror as you are taken through the gory history of Berlin on a 1-hour experience with actors, lighting displays, props and much more

 More things to see with the Berlin Pass

-As we mentioned up top, the Berlin pass offers so many free entries to different attractions all across the City.
-Here you will find some more of the best places we could have visited
+As we mentioned up top, the Berlin pass offers so many free entries to different attractions all across Berlin for families and for every other traveller to Berlin.
+Here you will find some more of the best places we could have visited on top of the attractions in Berlin that we did visit:

 - BERLIN RIVER CRUISE